 Despite being formerly overlooked, a striking thing to recognise on Piotrkowska Street are the many Art Nouveau buildings, signalling the once very prosperous era of the city.
 Though many of the buildings fell into decline, in more recent years these historical properties have been restored to their turn-of-the-century splendour.

-About mid-way along at no. 72 stands the Grand Hotel, where figures as varied as Tito, Himmler and Roman Polanski have stayed, as well as scenes from David Lynch’s 2007 film Inland Empire.
+About mid-way along at no. 72 stands the Grand Hotel, where figures as varied as Tito, Himmler, and Roman Polanski have stayed.
+Cinema lovers might be also interested to know that scenes from David Lynch’s 2007 film Inland Empire took place within its rooms.
+Cool, right?
 I’ve been to the city a few times and I’ve alway stayed this hotel in homage to my love for the American film director.

 At no. 78 you’ll be at the childhood home of the Polish-American classical pianist Arthur Rubinstein and you’ll find a monument of him playing the grand piano.
-Another fun ode to famous Poles is a Walk of Fame, like you’ll find in Hollywood.
+Another fun ode to famous Poles is a Walk of Fame, just like you can find in Hollywood.

 3. Admire the colours of Saint Alexander Nevsky Cathedral